Why is BTC to USD pair important to traders?

 - The maximum number of Bitcoins is 21 million

-- 80% of all Bitcoins have already been mined
+- Nearly 90 per cent of all Bitcoins have already been mined

 - Bitcoin is considered both a commodity and a currency

-- The first Bitcoin transaction was to buy 2 pizzas
+- The first Bitcoin transaction was the purchase of two pizzas.

 Launched at the first cryptocurrency exchange BitcoinMarket.com in April 2010, Bitcoin price was $0.003.
-Later on, the price rate increased dramatically, bringing more than a thousand per cent earnings to its initial owners.
+Later on, the price rate increased dramatically, bringing more than 1,000 per cent earnings to its initial owners.

-The US dollar is the world’s most influential currency, which makes up 61 per cent of all central bank foreign reserves.
-The US dollar also dominates the Forex market – it is involved in almost 90% of all forex transactions.
-Together with Euro, USD and constitutes over 80 per cent of the world’s currency reserves.
+The US dollar is the world’s most influential currency, making up more than 88 per cent of all central bank foreign reserves.
+The US dollar also dominates the Forex market – it is involved in almost 90% of all Forex transactions.
+Together with the Euro, it constitutes over 80 per cent of the world’s currency reserves.

 The value of the US dollar is directly affected by the US Federal Reserve policy.
 Outstanding political events could also lead to a decline in the value of the dollar.

-Those, interested in BTC/USD pair trading, should keep a close watch of crypto market news as well US Fed’s releases regarding interest rates and monetary policy changes.
+Those interested in Bitcoin to Dollar pair trading should keep a close watch on the latest crypto market news as well the US Fed’s releases regarding interest rates and monetary policy changes.